micom-dev/q2-micom/docs/README.md

 ### Setup Qiime 2

-You will need a Qiime 2 environment ([how to install Qiime 2](https://dev.qiime2.org/latest/quickstart/#install-qiime-2-within-a-conda-environment)).
+You will need a Qiime 2 environment with version `2020.2` or higher ([how to install Qiime 2](https://dev.qiime2.org/latest/quickstart/#install-qiime-2-within-a-conda-environment)).
 Once installed, activate your Qiime 2 environment:

 ```bash
 conda activate qiime2-dev